radekstepan/intermine-lists-client/README.md

 ### Eco
 [Eco](https://github.com/sstephenson/eco/) lets you embed CoffeeScript logic in your markup.
 It's like EJS and ERB, but with CoffeeScript inside.

+### Stylus
+[Stylus](http://learnboost.github.com/stylus/) is a CSS preprocessor with flexible syntax that looks similar to CoffeeScript, mixins, variables and utility functions for color manipulations that make it easy(-ier) to develop themes.

 ### Flatiron
 [Flatiron](http://flatironjs.org/) is used to serve files and data.
 Does not play a large role here.